Judy Davis: 1990s

-Later work (2000–present)
+2000s

 Davis earned a second Emmy for her portrayal of Judy Garland in the television biographical film Life with Judy Garland: Me and My Shadows (2001).
 In 2003, she earned another Emmy nomination for her interpretation of Nancy Reagan in the controversial biopic The Reagans.
-In 2004 she co-starred with Richard Dreyfus in Coast to Coast.
+In 2004 she co-starred with Richard Dreyfuss in Coast to Coast.
 In July 2006, she received her ninth Emmy nomination for her performance in the television film A Little Thing Called Murder.
 Her tenth nomination came in 2007 for Outstanding Supporting Actress in the U.S. miniseries The Starter Wife for which she was awarded the Emmy.
 In August 2007, she appeared opposite Sam Waterston in an episode of ABC's anthology series Masters of Science Fiction.
-She appeared on the TV mini-series Diamonds from 2008–2009.
+She appeared on the TV mini-series Diamonds from 2008 to 2009.

+In film, she continued to earn good notices for her supporting roles in Swimming Upstream (2003), as a working-class mother, and in the films The Break-Up (2006) and Marie-Antoinette.